adambard/learnxinyminutes-docs/tcl.html.markdown

 * A threading model recognized as robust and easy to use

-Tcl is a Lisp built on the foundation of string processing.
+Tcl has much in common with Lisp, but instead of lists, Tcl uses strings as the currency of the language.
 All values are strings.
-A list is a string format, and the body of a procedure (a script) is also a string format.
-To achieve performance, Tcl internally caches structured representations of these values.
-The list commands, for example, operate on the internal cached representation, and Tcl takes care of updating the string representation if it is ever actually needed in the script.
+A list is a string with a defined format, and the body of a procedure (a script) is also a string rather than a block.
+To achieve performance, Tcl internally caches structured representations of these values.  list routines, for example, operate on the internal cached representation, and Tcl takes care of updating the string representation if it is ever actually needed in the script.
 The copy-on-write design of Tcl allows script authors to pass around large data values without actually incurring additional memory overhead.
-Procedures are automatically byte-compiled unless they use the more dynamic commands such as "uplevel", "upvar", and "trace".
+Procedures are automatically byte-compiled unless they use the more dynamic routines such as "uplevel", "upvar", and "trace".

 Tcl is a pleasure to program in.
 It will appeal to hacker types who find Lisp, Forth, or Smalltalk interesting, as well as to engineers and scientists who just want to get down to business with a tool that bends to their will.
-Its discipline of exposing all programmatic functionality as commands, including things like loops and mathematical operations that are usually baked into the syntax of other languages, allows it to fade into the background of whatever domain-specific functionality a project needs.
+Its discipline of exposing all programmatic functionality as routines, including things like looping and mathematical operations that are usually baked into the syntax of other languages, allows it to fade into the background of whatever domain-specific functionality a project needs.
 Its syntax, which is even lighter that that of Lisp, just gets out of the way.